Sarasota Estate Planning Attorneys

 - Generally appropriate when the bulk of your assets are in retirement plans.

 - You can provide a steady stream of income over their life expectancies – or allow your trust to accumulate the income and distribute to your beneficiaries at a later date.
+This is especially useful after the passing of the SECURE Act in December 2019, which eliminated lifetime distributions for nearly all beneficiaries.

 - Can help prevent accidental disinheritances of your children when your spouse remarries.